Here are the answers to some of the most Frequently Asked Questions our firm receives.

 Q. How do I know when certain taxes are due?

-Q. What is the Social Security wage base and rate?
+Q. What is the FICA (Social Security & Medicare) tax wage base and rate?

-Q. What is the unified credit shelter amount?
+Q. What is the taxable Estate threshold amount?

 Q. What is the annual gift tax exclusion?

-A. The annual exclusion is $12,000 for 2007 and 2008, per donee, with an annual maximum of $24,000 per donee applicable to spouses who utilize gift splitting.
-Additionally, there is an unlimited exclusion for payments of tuition and medical expenses.
+A. The annual exclusion for 2022 is $16,000 per donee, with an annual maximum of $32,000 per donee when applicable to spouses who utilize gift splitting.
+Additionally, there is an unlimited exclusion for gifts of tuition and medical expenses, but only if paid directly to the institution.

 Q. When should I give you my tax information?